greg-hutchinson/agile/requirements-vs-design/PITCHME.md

 ---
 ## Building the I-Car
 @snap[west span-60 text-left]
-The car must be able to travel a distance of at least 500 km without having to stop (for fuel for instance).
+The car must be able to travel at least 500 km without having to stop (such as for fuel)
 @snapend
 @snap[east span-20 text-right]
 Requirement or Design?